 Since we are a private school, the Neue Schule für Fotografie is not able to help the students with their visa application.
 We can provide a confirmation letter once you have been admitted to the course.

 For any questions regarding your studies at Neue Schule, please first check our FAQs.
-We also organize an Open Day in November 2020, offering you a chance to visit our studios and photo labs, see current work, and discuss photography and school life first hand with our students, staff, and lecturers.
+We also organize an Open House on 11 June 2022, offering you a chance to visit our studios and photo labs, see current work, and discuss photography and school life first hand with our students, staff, and lecturers.

 Giuseppe D’Addurno and Sara Queirolo next to a print by Sara of Giuseppe